-- Support and empower people to improve their own health - Support people to live independently at home for longer

-- Empower and support people to manage their own long term conditions - Enable people to stay in their communities accessing the care they need - Enable people to access high quality primary and community care services close to home - Provide access to world class hospital based care when the required level of care or treatment cannot be provided in the community - Deliver hospital care on an ambulatory or day case basis whenever possible - Provide highly specialist hospital services for the people of Greater Glasgow and Clyde and for some services, in the West of Scotland
+- Support and empower people to improve their own health - Support people to live independently at home for longer - Empower and support people to manage their own long term conditions - Enable people to stay in their communities accessing the care they need - Enable people to access high quality primary and community care services close to home - Provide access to world class hospital based care when the required level of care or treatment cannot be provided in the community - Deliver hospital care on an ambulatory or day case basis whenever possible - Provide highly specialist hospital services for the people of Greater Glasgow and Clyde and for some services, in the West of Scotland

-This will be developed through the Moving Forward Together Programme, and will start to create stronger links between statutory services and those that are commissioned, with a view to developing clearer and more efficient care pathways.
-This will see a core team of multidisciplinary healthcare and social care clinical and managerial staff from across Greater Glasgow and Clyde working collaboratively.
+This will be developed through the Moving Forward Together Programme.
+This will see a Core Team of multidisciplinary healthcare and social care clinical and managerial staff from across Greater Glasgow and Clyde working collaboratively.
 They will work in partnership with Scottish Government, neighbouring NHS Boards, Local Authorities, Scottish Ambulance Service, Third Sector and Education.
-They will engage with the full range of people in an open, transparent and accessible way and use their feedback to shape the development of the Transformation Strategy.
+They will engage with the full range of people1 in an open, transparent and accessible way and use their feedback to shape the development of transformational change through the six Locality Planning Groups (LPGs).

-As there is a key focus on delivering care outwith hospital settings, maximising care delivery in the local community, this will change the model of care in the future and will change the commissioning landscape for the HSCP.
+As there is a key focus on delivering care outwith hospital settings, maximizing care delivery in the local community, this will change the model of care in the future and will impact on the commissioning landscape for the HSCP.